jjfumero/jjfumero.github.io/_posts/2023-12-10-nvidia-drivers-fedora39.md

 EndSection
 ```

 Then you can reboot.
-In my case, this enabled the two screens, and I can see both GPUs visible on my systems (the RTX 3070 and the Intel HD Graphics).
+In my case, this enabled the two screens, and I could see both GPUs on my system (the RTX 3070 and the Intel HD Graphics).

 ## 5. Configuring GCC 12 for CUDA